Program

 This session will focus on advancing a survivor-centered approach to conflict-related sexual violence, as emphasized in UN Security Council Resolution 2467 (2019).
 Panelists will discuss how to ensure that survivors’ rights, agency, and dignity are placed at the center of prevention, recovery, and redress frameworks and how we can fully recognize the survivors’ critical roles as active agents in building more inclusive and sustainable peace.
 The discussion will cover integrated support systems, including medical, psychological, legal, and economic support, access to justice and accountability mechanisms, and efforts to combat stigma and enable survivor leadership.

-• Eun Mee Kim, 17th President (2021–2025) and Professor Emeritus, Ewha Womans University and Goodwill Ambassador, UN Women
+• Kim Eun Mee, 17th President (2021–2025) and Professor Emeritus, Ewha Womans University and Goodwill Ambassador, UN Women

 • Esther Dingemans, Executive Director, Global Survivors Fund (GSF)